MarketDataApp/documentation/api/rate-limiting.md

 sidebar_position: 4
 ---

 We enforce rate limits to ensure our API remains accessible and efficient for all users.
+We have two types of rate limits: API credits (total requests per unit of time) and a concurrent request limit (simultaneous requests).

+## API Credits

 Normally each API call consumes a single credit.
 However, **if the response includes more than a single symbol, it can consume multiple credits**.
-Often, users can navigate around a rate limit by making the most of the diverse filters we provide (e.g., instead of retrieving an entire option chain, apply specific filters to narrow down the results).
+Often, users can navigate around a rate limit by making the most of the diverse filters we provide (e.g. instead of retrieving an entire option chain, apply specific filters to narrow down the results).

 **The rate limit is a hard limit.
 Once the limit has been reached, you will no longer be able to make requests until the request counter resets.** Requests in excess of the rate limit will generate 429 responses.

-## Usage Counter Reset Time
+### Usage Counter Reset Time

 The usage counter for all plans with a daily limit resets at **9:30 AM Eastern Time** (NYSE opening bell).
 This reset timing is crucial for users to understand so they can plan their API usage efficiently without hitting the rate limit unexpectedly.